CHINESE MEDICINE TREATMENT TIERS OF PRACTICE

 “Life is short, (the health) art is long….
 It is not enough for the physician to do what is necessary, but the patient and attendant must do their part as well, and circumstances must be favorable.”
 Hippocrates circa 431 B.C.

-Other methods frequently used in a TAM treatment include:
+Other methods frequently used in a TCM treatment include:

 Electro-acupuncture is frequently used in scientific research.
-Although acupuncture has received more attention by the media, herbs used in a TAM treatment are of equal or greater importance to the overall treatment.
+Although acupuncture has received more attention by the media, herbs used in a TCM treatment are of equal or greater importance to the overall treatment.

-Chinese herbal formulas have been researched extensively in Asia; however, there is very little research to assess the outcome of multiple modalities of TAM to treat mild to severe conditions.
-This study, assuredly, would be impressive but widely known, quietly, by practitioners of Traditional Asian medicine.
+Chinese herbal formulas have been researched extensively in Asia; however, there is very little research to assess the outcome of multiple modalities of TCM to treat mild to severe conditions.
+This study, assuredly, would be impressive but widely known, quietly, by practitioners of Traditional Chinese medicine.